Jayslen/Kanban-task-management-frontend/README.md

 It has a extra feature that i added, which allow the user to register and login, so each user can have their own boards.

+The project has playwright tests.
+Whic tests the login mechanism and some board actions like: creating, editing and deleting boards and tasks.

 <div style="display: flex; gap: 10px; flex-wrap: wrap; justify-content: center; align-items: center;">
     <img src="./public/dark-mode-home.png" alt="Project preview" />
     <img src="./public/light-mode-home.png" alt="Project preview" />